Ivanoe Bonomi: During the Fascist period

 With the consolidation of the Fascist regime, Bonomi withdrew from political life.
 In the following years he devoted himself to historical research, publishing a number of articles on Giuseppe Mazzini and the 1849 Roman Republic, and working on a history of Italian politics from 1870 to 1918, which would only be published in 1944.

 Towards the end of 1942, as Italy was facing military setbacks on many fronts in World War II and growing political dissent at home, he reprised clandestine contacts with anti-fascists from various political parties.
 He also began the publication of the underground newspaper la Ricostruzione.

-On 2 June 1943 he had a private audience with King Victor Emmanuel III where he proposed Mussolini's dismissal, the appointment of a military government, and the denunciation of the alliance with Nazi Germany.
-The sovereign didn't act on this proposal.
-During the same month Bonomi had other meetings with Maria José, Princess of Piedmont, and the heir apparent, Prince Umberto II, suggesting the appointment of Marshal Pietro Badoglio as Prime Minister with himself as his deputy, with the goals of ending both the Fascist dictatorship and the alliance with Adolf Hitler.
-While by this time Victor Emmanuel had become essentially supportive of the same plan, the King preferred a different solution centered on some leaders of the Armed Forces as well as dissenters within the Fascist Party, which meant that Bonomi wasn't involved in the planning of Mussolini's dismissal and arrest on July 25.
+On 2 June 1943, he had a private audience with King Victor Emmanuel III where he proposed Mussolini's dismissal, the appointment of a military government, and the denunciation of the alliance with Nazi Germany.
+The sovereign did not act on this proposal.
+During the same month Bonomi had other meetings with Maria José, Princess of Piedmont, and the heir apparent, Prince Umberto II, suggesting the appointment of Marshal Pietro Badoglio as prime minister with himself as his deputy, with the goals of ending both the Fascist dictatorship and the alliance with Adolf Hitler.
+While by this time Victor Emmanuel had become essentially supportive of the same plan, the King preferred a different solution centered on some leaders of the Armed Forces as well as dissenters within the Fascist Party, which meant that Bonomi was not involved in the planning of Mussolini's dismissal and arrest on 25 July.